 What accounts for the most hateful comments?
-As an organization that fights anti-Catholicism, it would be tempting to conclude that it is old-fashioned anti-Catholic bigotry.
-This is certainly true of the Indians-they tried to crash a Mass the following day-and of the black thugs who attacked virtually everyone, but it does not explain everything.
+As someone who fights anti-Catholicism, it would be tempting to conclude that it is old-fashioned anti-Catholic bigotry.
+This is certainly true of the Indians-they tried to crash a Mass on Saturday-and of the black thugs who attacked virtually everyone, but it does not explain everything.